Holiday highlights on Guam

 “It is the busiest time for us,” Ishioka said.
 “So many visitors and residents came over to the mall to shop for gifts and souvenirs.
 I feel the holiday season on Guam is for shopping and outdoor parties.”

-Approximately four miles of Pale San Vitores Road, also known as “Hotel Road” is decorated by beautiful Christmas decorations and special lighted displays featuring Santa Claus and cultural icons of Guam.
-This illumination project will remain lit until Jan.
-20.
+Approximately four miles of Pale San Vitores Road, also known as “Hotel Road,” is decorated by beautiful Christmas decorations and special lighted displays featuring Santa Claus and cultural icons of Guam.
+This illumination project will remain lit until around Jan.
+19.

 The Shop Guam e-Festival, which was started in 2012 may have helped this trend, as the global cooperative social media marketing campaign features an array of retail, dining and entertainment discounts packed into the holiday period on Guam.